 Choosing the best time to visit is the most important aspect of planning a visit to Tokyo Disney Resort.
 We highly recommend reading our When to Visit Tokyo Disneyland post, as that covers this essential topic in much greater detail.
 Everything from weather (Tokyo has extremes in both directions–it can even snow there!) to seasonal events to crowds is discussed in that post.

 When picking our days to visit Tokyo Disney Resort, the first thing we consider is what season we want to visit.
-For subsequent trips, we wanted to see Christmas, Halloween, Easter, and the Summer Festival.
-We’ve now visited during every season, and the only special event we have not experienced is “Anna & Elsa’s Frozen Fantasy,” which fittingly occurs during the cold winter months.
+For subsequent trips, we wanted to see Christmas, Halloween, Easter, and the Summer Festival (now “Pirates Summer”).
+We’ve now visited during every season, including during “Anna & Elsa’s Frozen Fantasy.”

 Halloween and Christmas are the two most popular seasonal events at Tokyo Disney Resort, and the parks look awesome for both, with a lot of special seasonal entertainment.
 We have separate posts on these holidays and other seasonal events at Tokyo Disney Resort, so for more info, check out the following posts: